-Visa to Cuba with entry from the United States
+Visa to Cuba entering from the United States

-For details of the rules on sanctions against Cuba, including fact sheets on recent changes and information on how to apply for an OFAC license, please visit this website of the Treasury Department on sanctions against Cuba.
-The State Department also provides information on sanctions against Cuba and travel restrictions on its website on sanctions against Cuba.
+In addition, to learn the rules on sanctions against Cuba, including fact sheets on recent changes and information on how to apply for an OFAC license, please visit the website of the Treasury Department on sanctions against Cuba.

 Can I travel to Cuba from the United States?

-Every day, companies like American Airlines offer more and more services to travel to Cuba from Europe with a stopover at U.S. airports.
-It is important to note that to take a flight from the U.S. the reason for your trip to Cuba must be framed in one of the 13 categories authorized by the Office of Asset Control of the United States, known by its acronym OFAC.
+Consequently, it is important to note that to take a flight from the U.S. the reason for your trip to Cuba must be framed in one of the 13 categories presented.
+In the next paragraph, we list the different categories.